danferns/digital-paper-obsidian-plugin/README.md

-# Digital Paper Obsidian Plugin (Beta)
+# Digital Paper Obsidian Plugin

-> IMPORTANT: This plugin is currently in its early stages, and any bugs may lead to data loss.
-Please ensure that you are taking regular backups of your vault and use this plugin only at your own risk.

----

 Ever find yourself deleting whatever you write as soon as you type it out?
 I certainly do.